 SUMMARY OF PROJECT

-Applications are invited from excellent candidates who have, or are about to obtain, a First or Upper Second Class degree and/or a Master’s in Psychology or a related area.
+Applications are invited from excellent candidates with a First or Upper Second Class degree and/or Master’s degree and/or equivalent professional practice in Psychology or a closely related area.

 WHAT TO DO NEXT

 ) with a CV to express your interest in applying for this studentship and find out more about the proposed project.

 The application process has two stages: the first involves submitting a short research proposal (2-3 paragraphs), a CV, and degree transcripts to Dr St Clair by 1st December 2019.
 The second involves submitting a formal online application to study a PhD in Psychology, if advised to do so, to the University of Bath by 21st January 2020 12 noon GMT.
 The successful applicant will be closely supported in developing a research proposal.

 Forrest, C. L., Gibson, J. L., Halligan, S. L., & St Clair, M. C. (2018).
 A longitudinal analysis of early language difficulty and peer problems on later emotional difficulties in adolescence: Evidence from the Millennium Cohort Study.
 Autism and Developmental Language Impairments, 3, 1-15.

 St Clair, M. C., Forrest, C. L., Yew, S. G. K., & Gibson, J. L. (2019).
 Early Risk Factors and Emotional Difficulties in Children at Risk of Developmental Language Disorder: A Population Cohort Study.
 Journal of Speech Language and Hearing Research, 62(8), 2750-2771.